-But on the night of February 13, 1958, a lecture on firearms was underway in this gallery.
+On the night of February 13, 1958, the lecture on firearms was underway in the Rotunda gallery.
 Suspecting, hoping, for the worst, more reporters than usual were present.
 As an antique matchlock “broomstick” gun was demonstrated, a foil “bullet” was discharged, piercing Brandt’s prize 1891 purchase.
 Cameras flashed, newspaper articles began to germinate.
-Two artists themselves, Anna C. Hunter and Ray Dilley, writers for the Savannah Morning News and Savannah Evening Press, caught the action, put it into words, and illustrated it with photographs taken by not-too-surprised photographers.
-The Telfair’s director responded graciously that the painting was in need of cleaning anyway.
+Two artists themselves, Anna C. Hunter and Ray Dilley, writers for the Savannah Morning News and Savannah Evening Press, caught the action, put it into words, and illustrated it with photographs taken by none-too-surprised photographers.
+The museum’s director responded graciously that the painting was in need of cleaning anyway.

 - “The New Picture Hung.
 Ducker’s ‘Nach Dem Sturm’,” Savannah Morning News, December 30, 1891.